Copyright & License Compliance Policies

-- Textbooks and Course packs may be placed on Course Reserves.
+- Textbooks and Course packs may be placed on reserves.

-- Library material that is located in Reference will not be considered for Course Reserves.
+- Library material located in Reference will not be considered.

 - Licensed Material will be considered for Course Reserves based on the terms of the license.

-- Permissions for the use of content are delineated in the portion of the license spreadsheet pertaining to Electronic Course Reserves or you may contact a librarian for assistance.
+- Permissions for the use of content are delineated in the license spreadsheet or you may contact a librarian for assistance.
 (Licenses are negotiated with vendors of databases and not necessarily the individual journal.
 To identify the database for an individual journal title, please contact a librarian or view the journal title locator tutorial.)